-Approximately ≈82 acres of the dairy site project parcel are currently used for the production of crops and the application of manure process water and/or solid manure1 (see Table 1 and Figure 5).
-Field application of wastewater would include surface irrigation (also known as flood or furrow irrigation).
+Approximately 364 acres of the dairy farm are currently used for the production of crops and the application of manure process water and/or solid manure1 (see Table 1).
 The remaining project acres consist of field roads and ancillary farm uses.